bashrc2/epicyon/README.md

 ```

 Subsequently **Bob** could change the stored capabilities for **Alice** in their database, giving the new object a different id.
 This could be sent back to **Alice**, perhaps as another **follow Accept** activity with attached capabilities.
 This could then change the way in which **Alice** can interact with **Bob**, for example by adding or removing the ability to like or reply to posts.

+If **Eve** subsequently learns what the capabilities id is for **Alice** by somehow intercepting the traffic (eg. suppose she works for *Eveflare*) then she can't gain the capabilities of Alice due to the *scope* parameter against which the actors of incoming posts are checked. **Eve** could create a post pretending to be from Alice's domain, but the http signature check would fail due to her not having Alice's keys.

 ## Install